ineiti/livequiz/README.md

 - admin view:
   - route to /student if it's not an admin
 - student view:
-  - show green and red in numbers when showResults === true
 - correction view:
-  - add number of answers for choices
 - general
   - admin can upload quizzes
   - admin can choose which quizz is shown